 - Proficiency in oral and written English is required according to the University Regulations (http://www2.warwick.ac.uk/study/postgraduate/apply/english/).

 How to apply

-Candidates interested in the project are encouraged to contact Dr. Massaro ([email protected]
+- Candidates interested in this project shall initially contact Dr. Massaro via email ([email protected]